mlcommons/training/single_stage_detector/ssd/README.md

 Train on 2017 COCO train data set, compute mAP on 2017 COCO val data set.

 # 4. Model
-Given an input 300x300 image from [Coco 2017](https://cocodataset.org/) with 80 categories, the output of this network is a set of category and bounding boxes.
-Other detectors make these two predictions in multiple stages, by first proposing a region of interest, then iterating over the regions of interest to try to categorize each object.
-SSD does both of these in one stage, making inference faster.
+This network takes an input 300x300 image from [Coco 2017](https://cocodataset.org/) and 80 categories, and computes a set of bounding boxes and categories.
+Other detector models use multiple stages, first proposing regions of interest that might contain objects, then iterating over the regions of interest to try to categorize each object.
+SSD does both of these in one stage, leading to lower-latency and higher-performance inference.

 ## Backbone